hyper-cookie/SC_media_post-analyzer/README.md

 # SC_media_post-analyzer
 The project takes a URL of social media post, handles it and returns statistics and metrics of this post, like positive chance of post and negative. (more features probably will be added in future).
-It is useful if, for example, an administrator and you want to know post approval chance, so you will be able to manipulate with it.
+It is useful if you, for example, an administrator and you want to know post approval chance, so you will be able to manipulate with it.

 ---
 Which modules to start: